-Your whole family will be crazy for these: Pork and Melted Cheese Hoagies
+Your whole family will be crazy for these Pork and Melted Cheese Hoagies.

 A hoagie turns out best when you use thin slices of meat.
 It’s easy enough to cut the pork sirloin into thin slices because it’s so tender.
 Just use a good, sharp knife.
 The pieces of pork are lightly seasoned with garlic powder, onion powder, salt and pepper.

 Pork and Melted Cheese Hoagies

-- 1 medium onion, sliced thinly
+- 1 medium sweet onion, sliced thinly

 - 1 medium red bell pepper, seeded and sliced thinly

 - 1 medium green bell pepper, seeded and sliced thinly